Status of Corporate Governance

 - Assessment of and compensation for the accounting auditors

-Outline of the operations of the Nomination, Compensation & Governance Committee
+Outline of the operations of the Nomination, Compensation and Governance Committee

 Main issues considered by the Nomination, Compensation & Governance Committee